 Why College Students Turn To Adderall

 - Improves focus and concentration.
 The most common reason is that it helps improve focus and concentration during intense periods of study.
-The combination of amphetamine and dextroamphetamine increases attention and decreases over activity in the brain, which can include outside distractions, instability of emotions and those factors which lead to disruptions in concentration.
+The combination of amphetamine and dextroamphetamine increases attention and decreases overactivity in the brain, which can include outside distractions, instability of emotions and those factors which lead to disruptions in concentration.
 Because of its intense stimulant properties, students are able to stay awake and focus longer and therefore are able to study for longer periods.

 - It is Easy to Obtain.
 As stated earlier, many college students who use Adderall regularly often get the drug from friends who have prescriptions.
 However, many students are able to obtain prescriptions for Adderall even if they haven’t been diagnosed with ADHD or another disorder which warrants the use of the drug.
 The tests that are administered to determine ADHD are self-reported checklists and can be easily faked with a little preparation and study.
 In a 2010 study conducted at the University of Kentucky and reported in the journal Psychological Assessment, it was discovered that students could successfully obtain a false positive diagnosis by simply using Google to research ADHD symptoms.

 - The Use of Adderall Diminishes the Side Effects of Drinking.
 The use of alcohol and Adderall on college campuses is common due to the fact that the depressive side effects that come with drinking alcohol are reduced when Adderall is taken.
 Due to this decrease in effect, students are under the assumption they can consume more alcohol.
-Additionally, many students who use Adderall may consume alcohol is order to dull the stimulant effects of the drug.
+Additionally, many students who use Adderall may consume alcohol in order to dull the stimulant effects of the drug.

 Signs of Adderall Addiction

 People can experience the side effects associated with Adderall, even if it is being used as prescribed by their doctor.
 When Adderall is abused, the signs and symptoms include the following: